reverentgeek/okta.github.io/_source/_posts/2019-09-05-laravel-authentication.md

 OKTA_REDIRECT_URI=http://localhost:8000/login/okta/callback
 ```

+Copy `.env.example` to `.env` to start filling out your own details.

 Edit `.env`, add the Okta keys and input the values you copied in the previous section.

-Next, add the Laravel Socialite and SocialiteProviders/Okta packages to the project:
+Next, add the Laravel Socialite and `socialiteproviders/okta` packages to the project:

 ```bash
 composer require laravel/socialite socialiteproviders/okta